 Have five children (all, sadly, well past primary school age).

-Sit on Finance & Resources, Curriculum and Achievement and Children, Families & Community Committees.
+Committee membership: Joint Resources Committee, Curriculum and Achievement and Children, Families & Community Committees.

 Eleanor Young - Co-opted Governor (Vice Chair of Governors)

 I work in the council’s Strategy and Change Team, having previously spent 12 years in Islington Children’s Services.